On the Cauchy problem for stochastic parabolic equations in H\"older spaces: Introduction

-Note that the coefficients $a,b,c,\si,\nu$ are allowed to be random in Corollary \ref{2stthm}.
-To the best of our knowledge, this is a new result concerning the classical solution of the Zakai equation.
+Note that in Corollary \ref{2stthm}, the coefficients $a,b,c,\si,\nu$ are allowed to be random {and merely required to satisfy natural regularity assumptions.} To the best of our knowledge, this is a new result concerning the classical solution of the Zakai equation.

 The solvability of SPDEs in $\bL^{\p}$-valued H\"older spaces was previously studied by Rozovsky \cite{rozovskiui1975stochastic} and Mikulevicius \cite{mikulevicius2000cauchy}.
 However, they both need to assume the leading coefficient $a$ is deterministic and there is no derivatives of $u$ in the stochastic term, namely $\si\equiv0$.
 Such a strong restriction excludes many interesting examples and applications.
 Moreover, neither of them addressed the time-continuity of second-order derivatives of $u$, which is now obtained in our Theorem \ref{thm1}.
+For more related results under other appropriate assumptions, we refer the reader to, for example \cite{kunita1982stochastic,walsh1986introduction,funaki1991regularity,chow1994stochastic,bally1995approximation} and references therein.
+Most recently, Hairer \cite{Hairer} created an abstract theory of regularity structures for SPDEs including multi-level Schauder estimates.
+Our approach in this paper is totally different to that of \cite{Hairer}.

-The solvability in Theorem \ref{thm1} can be derived by the standard method of continuity (see \S2.2), once we have the following Schauder estimate.
+The solvability in Theorem \ref{thm1} can be derived by the standard method of continuity (see \S\ref{sec2.2}), once we have the following Schauder estimate.

 \begin{theorem} Under the hypotheses of Theorem \ref{thm1}, letting $u$ be a quasi-classical solution of \eqref{chief} and $u(\cdot,0) = 0$, there is a positive constant $C$ depending only on $n,\pc,\p,\al$ and $K$ such that